MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 ### Disable the tutorial that appears at the end of OneDrive Setup
 <a name="DisableFRETutorial"> </a>

-This setting lets you prevent the tutorial from launching in a web browser at the end of OneDrive Setup.
+This setting lets you prevent the tutorial from showing at the end of OneDrive Setup.

 If you enable this setting, users don't see the tutorial after they complete OneDrive Setup.